 Why should you care about existing customers?

-Here are three reasons why you should care.
+Here are 5 reasons why you should care about existing customers.

-- Achieve better conversion rates.
-Existing customers have already bought from you, so if they had good experience they will buy from you again.
-Trust and confidence has already been established and you know something about them already and therefore, it’s easier to identify their needs.
+1. Better conversion rates.
+Existing customers have already bought from you, so unless they had a disappointing experience, they will buy from you again.
+You’ve already established trust, inspired confidence in your product, and even know something about them, which makes it easier to identify their needs and predict their moves.

-How can CRM help you increase customer retention?
+How can CRM help you improve customer retention?

-When it comes to CRM, the secret lies in that one word: relationship.
+When it comes to CRM, the secret lies in that one word – relationship.

 CRM is about knowing your customers – who they are, how they’ve been marketed to and how they responded.
 If all goes well, you keep selling to them, and that’s when the fruitful relationship really starts.

 And while CRM software does not manage customer retention by itself, it will provide you with the tools to help you manage the activities around customer engagement to improve the customer experience.

 The question is what do you really need to do to influence customer retention?

-Once you start thinking and putting your efforts into customer retention, it is essential to consider the reasons and factors that enhance repeat purchase of your product or service.
+Once you start thinking and putting your efforts into customer retention, it is essential to consider the reasons and factors that enhance repeat purchases of your product or service.

-Let’s face it; it’s not possible to make strategies to increase customer retention on paper – You need to have a wide range of data and information about your customers to help you measure and analyze their behavior.
+Let’s face it: customer retention strategies are not done on paper – you need to have a wide range of data and information about your customers to be able to measure and analyze your customers’ behavior.

-We’re all customers.
-And you and I both know, we want to feel like individuals, not like targets,
+And we both want to feel like individuals, not like units of a target group.

-Here are 5 customer retention techniques you can implement using your CRM software to keep additional revenue from walking out the door, with examples.
+Here are 5 customer retention techniques you can implement using your CRM software to keep your customers by your side and increase revenues on the side!

 The most obvious way to ensure customer retention is to prevent a customer from leaving.

-Let’s say you want to know how many of your VIP customers have not purchased anything in the last 6 months, which might be a sign of them considering your service or even bringing their money to your competitors.
+EXAMPLE: Let’s say you want to know how many of your customers didn’t purchase anything in the last 6 months, which might be a sign of them considering quitting your services and taking their money to your competitors.

-First, create a list of all of your VIP customers, and then create a list of all sales made within the last six months using your CRM software.
-By combining both of these lists, you end up with a list of VIP customers who haven’t purchased from you in more than half a year.
+First, create a list of all of your customers, and then create a list of all sales made within the last six months using your CRM software.
+By comparing these lists, you end up with a list of customers who haven’t purchased from you in more than half a year.

-You can now follow up with these VIP customers and find out the reasons why they were not purchasing and look to prevent them leaving your business, which, if you consider the 80/20 rule, this investment is bound to pay off!
+You can now send follow up emails to these customers and find out the reasons why they are not purchasing, and prevent them from leaving your business.

 2. Target customers with special offers